 Now it's time to think about row-level security.
 How will you restrict access to each record in this dataset?

 You decide to implement the following predicate on the dataset.

-Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Available with Tableau CRM, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.

 'UserId' == "\$User.Id"